tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

     * Probably browser-based.
     * *June 2014: we have a proof-of-concept Chrome app that works with Dexcom CGMs and has some Asante support code as well.*

-  * Build a simulation device that can act like a pump or CGM and use that to build and test the integration.
+  * *@@3* Build a simulation device that can act like a pump or CGM and use that to build and test the integration.
   * Implement protocol plugin for each of the devices for which we have specifications:
     * Asante
     * ...

-  * *@@3* Implement app that can use a usb/bluetooth converter to upload data from a Dexcom.
+  * *@@3* Implement mobile app that can use a usb/bluetooth converter to upload data from a device in real time.

 ###Step up test coverage, documentation and process

 As discussed above, we need to be very serious about testing and measurement of that testing.
 We should resist pointless testing but should be confident in our test strategy and effectiveness of our coverage.
 We should also have documented policies of situations where new tests *must* be written.

-  * Get amoeba covered by tests.
+If we end up going all the way to an FDA application, our test suites must be suitably robust.

-  * Drastically increase the number of tests in our deployed backend APIs.
+  * Drastically increase the number of tests in our deployed backend APIs; basically, each API and support library should have a suite of tests that is reasonably likely to catch regressions if code is edited.
-  * Create better test suites for the whatever-client modules.
-  * Get all active backend repositories covered by Travis-CI.
+  * Get all active backend repositories covered by Travis-CI so that tests run automatically on every checkin.
-  * Start using code coverage tools to measure code coverage -- how do we decide when we have "enough"?
-Hook that up to everything after Travis.
+  * Start using code coverage tools to measure code coverage.
+Develop some rules of thumb to decide when we have "enough"?
+Hook that up to everything after Travis so that we have measurements.
-  * Start analyzing our dependencies and their code coverage; decide how to manage them in a way we can track.
+  * Start analyzing our dependencies and their testing coverage; decide how to manage them in a way we can track.
+Minimize dependencies and stabilize versions.
   * Re-engage on our test strategies for the frontend.
 Automated end-to-end testing is probably not the most effective use of our resources.
 How can we do this better?
-  * Create model for how we do user requirements and how we tie them to Trello and GitHub.
+  * Create and document our model for how we do user requirements and how we tie them to Trello and GitHub.
-  * Get further documentation set up and figure out how to make sure it's current and correct (probably auto-generate from our code -- but look into the recent Heroku schema-based approach).
+  * Get further documentation set up and figure out how to make sure it's current and correct.
+The right way to do it is to find a way to integrate the documentation into the code so that it can be generated directly from the code.
+  * Create and publish a set of auditable metrics suitable for use by FDA and others.

 ###Improve quality of tooling and the structure of our code

-  * Make things easier for development and deployment (doing so also makes our systems more accessible to third party devs)
+In general, we should continually be trying to make our code easier to write, build, test, and deploy.
+This helps us, and it also helps others to help us.
+Specifically:

+  * Work on tooling for development and deployment.
+Make it easier to get set up, to run our stack, and to debug and test.
-  * Extract commonalities for standard API modules.
+  * Extract and centralize common code.
 Where do we repeat ourselves and how can we do less of it?
-  * Decide on development platform support (how much do we support Windows, for example?) and automation strategy (something other than shell scripts?)
+  * Explain our platform and automation strategy and then enhance it.
+Make it clear what we support and what we don't.

 ###EHR Integration

 *@@* For proper acceptance of Blip in clinics, we will have to provide a safe and effective means for the clinic's EHR systems to talk to Blip and Tidepool.
 It will not be feasible for Tidepool to do the integration work here -- what we can do is offer a set of features to make it as easy as possible for EHR systems and clinical IT departments to work with us.
 We are working on a set of user requirements for this.
 Roughly, though:

+  * Develop a specification and roadmap for EHR integration and make it available to EHR providers for their review and commentary.
+  * Issue API token to EHR provider and require its use on all EHR transactions.
   * Allow patients to issue tokens to their providers for EHR integration.
-Tokens allow EHR systems to link to a specific patient's data without individual login
+Tokens allow EHR systems to link to a specific patient's data without individual login.
+Make it as easy as possible for the EHR systems to associate their patient records to ours.
-  * Require data package to identify user for messages and logging
-  * Allow EHR deep links to individual messages that go straight to a particular time in a data stream
+  * Provide ways to create deep links within Tidepool applications that go straight to a particular time in a data stream.
-  * Define mechanism for supporting backlinks into EHR for posting notifications
+  * Define mechanism for supporting backlinks into EHR for posting notifications to the EHR system.